 Each facility has a designated area for Snow Kids to make their skiing debut in peace.
 In areas that are only available to Snow Kids participants, you can practice without worrying about other skiers or snowboarders.

-Hoshino Resort Tomamu Ski Resort has an escalator that connects the area, making lessons more efficient and ensuring plenty of ski runs.
+Hoshino Resorts Tomamu Ski Resort has escalators that go back and forth within the area, which makes lessons more efficient and ensures that players get plenty of skiing time.

-Also, the Yuki Kids Snow Park at RISONARE Yatsugatake offers free lessons for children at Yuki Kids Level 1 (complete beginners or those who have difficulty stopping in a V-shape on gentle slopes), making it easy to participate.
+Also, at Risonare Yatsugatake's "Yukids Snow Park," free lessons are offered for children at Yukids Level 1 (complete beginners or those who have difficulty stopping in a snowplow on gentle slopes), so it's easy to participate.

 Lessons that lead to steady improvement and special experiences that can only be had in winter.
 If you improve your skiing skills through these lessons, your winter trips with your family will surely be more enjoyable than ever before.